nanayaw2018/real_estate/README.md

 # real_estate
 A cool real estate system to acommodate the buying and selling of houses, as well as furniture.
-USERS can sign in to have accounts or better still just browse the uploaded contents.
+USERS can sign up to have accounts or better still just browse the uploaded contents.